 - Destination Therapy: Our program is certified by The Joint Commission and CMS to implant left ventricular assist devices in patients who will rely on them for the remainder of their lives.
 This permanent therapy, called Destination Therapy, has been heavily researched by our program for the past decade, making us a leader in selecting appropriate patients and in following their care after implantation.

-- HeartMate II: Our program is certified to implant the HeartMate II left ventricular assist device and was a leading center in implanting this device during clinical trials.
-The HeartMate II device was recently FDA-approved for Destination Therapy in January, 2010.
+- HeartMate 3: Our program is certified to implant the HeartMate 3 left ventricular assist device in Destination Therapy patients and as a bridge to transplant.

 A Leader in Artificial Heart Research

 We have participated in more than 20 device trials.
 Our program (then located at LDS Hospital) was the lead enrolling center for a pivotal LVAD trial called REMATCH.
 FDA approval of permanent LVAD therapy for advanced heart failure was based on the results of this trial, which demonstrated that patients supported by a first generation LVAD had better survival and quality of life than patients treated with traditional medical management.

 Since that study, our program has significantly improved patient outcomes by applying our multidisciplinary approach to patient care.
 In addition, a team of LVAD Nurse Coordinators and Biomechanical Engineers manage patient care and education, following patients from their initial work-up until the conclusion of MCS therapy.

 We also focus on returning our patients to homes and communities that are equipped to provide for their healthcare.
 This cannot be done without providing extensive training on LVADs to our patients, their families, their community physicians and hospitals, emergency medical systems, and emergency response teams.